diegoehg/casting-agency-api/README.md

 It updates the indicated fields of an existent movie.

 The request body can have one of the movie fields, or both.
-This endpoint will update just the fields passed.
+This endpoint will just update the fields passed in the request body.

 * Request body fields:
   - `title`: Title of the movie.
   - `release_date`: Release date of the movie in [ISO 8601 format](https://www.iso.org/iso-8601-date-and-time-format.html).
 * Response body fields:
   - `success`: boolean value that indicates if the request has been successful.
-  - `movie`: JSON object with requested movie data, including the updated field.
+  - `movie`: JSON object corresponding to the updated movie.
 * Permission required: `update:movies`

 Request body example: